-Hospitals have several departments that are equipped to treat a wide array of medical issues and admit patients for treatment.
-These businesses offer many different opportunities for clinical work, as well as positions in research, education, and management.
-Many hospitals assign allied healthcare workers to one specific department, where they interact with patients, nurses, and physicians.
+Hospitals have several departments equipped to treat a wide array of medical issues and admit patients for treatment.
+They offer a variety of opportunities for clinical work, as well as positions in research, education, and management.
+Many hospitals assign allied healthcare workers to one specific department where they interact with patients, nurses, and physicians every day.

-Because they’re open 24 hours a day and admitting patients of various conditions, hospitals (especially in cities) are more fast-paced working environments than private clinics.
-If you prefer a job where “anything can happen”, a hospital might be a great choice.
+Because hospitals are open 24 hours a day, they’re more fast-paced than private clinics.
+If you prefer a job where “anything can happen”, working in a hospital might be a great choice.
 Professionals who excel in these locations are easily able to find work at other hospitals throughout the country.

-Clinics are “outpatient” medical locations, and they tend to focus on specific aspects of the medical field (e.g. gynecology, dermatology, chiropractic).
-They might be run by a primary physician or comprised of multiple doctors, otherwise known as a “group practice”.
-Because they tend to have more regular hours and patients usually make appointments, clinics offer a more dependable workflow.
+Working in an outpatient clinic requires focusing on specific aspects of the medical field (e.g. gynecology, dermatology, chiropractic).
+These businesses might be run by a primary physician or comprised of multiple doctors, which is known as a “group practice.”
+With more regular hours and appointments made in advance, clinics offer a more dependable workflow.

-Allied healthcare professionals in clinics may provide more one-on-one patient care, and might even perform tasks that fall outside of their designated duties (e.g. scheduling appointments, managing supplies).
-Regardless of where you work, professionals with a reliable and wide range of skill sets are extremely enticing to both prospective clinic and hospital HR departments.
+Allied health professionals in clinics tend to provide more one-on-one patient care and may even perform tasks that fall outside of their designated duties (e.g. scheduling appointments, managing supplies).

-Clinics and hospitals each have their own advantages and disadvantages, so we’ve compiled a general list for each setting.
-Be aware that subjectivity plays a massive role.
+Clinics and hospitals each have their own advantages and disadvantages, but subjectivity plays a massive role.
 For example, what one person sees as a positive attribute might be considered negative by someone else.

 - Hospitals often offer higher base salaries than clinics.

-- Plenty of employment opportunities exist throughout the country, offering great job stability to allied healthcare professionals.
+- Employment opportunities exist throughout the country, offering great job stability to allied healthcare professionals.

-- Hospitals provide exciting opportunities to learn a variety of skills, explore different career interests, and work with top-level talent.
+- Plenty of opportunities to learn a variety of skills, explore different career interests, and work with top-level talent.